top1944/duckuments/docs/atoms_70_software_devel_guide/07_code_conventions.md

 ### Tabs {#no-tabs}

-Never use tabs in Python file.
+Never use tabs in Python files.

 The tab characters are evil in Python code.
 Please be *very* careful in changing them.